gakko1/Sprint-Challenge--Theory-Algorithms/algorithms/answers.md

   e.
 This one also would be another exponential runtime as n gets larger, O(n^4)    specifically.

   f.
 This would be a linear time complexity recursive function.
 Run time            increases directly dependent on how big n is until it returns 0.
+O(n)

   g.
 This is a recursive function searching each element in an array, therefore     it is of linear time complexity as well, because the first if statement is     only checking for a non-negative arraySize, each loop only checking one        item in constant time.
+O(n)

 2.
   a. let a = [];